Carolina Panthers Land in Hot Water After Dave Canales’ Major Coaching Blunder

 Calling one slip-up a blunder doesn’t really cover it.
 Dave Canales pretty much got everything wrong.
 But the most glaring misstep in the finale was how Canales and his staff handled the lineup: resting every starter and most of the key reserves, then tossing depth guys into the fire in front of the home crowd.
 As Joe Person put it firmly, “Thought Dave Canales would let Matthew Wright try a FG at the end.
 He didn’t.
 Steelers win 19-10.
 Panthers finish the preseason 0-3 and were outscored 69-23.
 On to Jacksonville.”

 You’re not supposed to rest all of your stars and let your backups carry the heavy workload.
 Not in the final game of the preseason, right when week 1 is around the corner.
-Those backups were left to scrape for rhythm against a Steelers squad that still played with purpose.
-The payoff?
-A 19–10 loss and a clean 0–3 preseason slate.
+And add in those tactical nuances that he got wrong.
+Everyone thought the only sensible thing to do was to let Matthew Wright go for a field goal at the end of 4th quarter.
+Canales didn’t, for some reason.

 ADVERTISEMENT